 Failure to attend Bullying/Harassment Prevention Program will result in additional consequences or days of OSS.
+May result in schedule change.

 [DRU] ◆DRUG USE, POSSESSION: (Illegal drug possession or use) The use or possession of any drug, narcotic, controlled substance, any substance used for chemical intoxication.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.